Escape From an Emotionally and Verbally Abusive Father

 Post-traumatic stress disorder (PTSD) has historically been associated with soldiers returning from war.
 Later it was recognized to occur in anyone who had experienced or witnessed overwhelming traumatic situations and as a result felt there was a threat to his or her safety, combined with feelings of fear and helplessness.
 PTSD symptoms may include a lack of concentration, dissociation, nightmares, flashbacks, heightened startle response, lack of memory, and a reduced ability to function.

 Abuse impacts not only our psyche but also our physiology.
-As I wrote in another article (2012), “during a traumatic event, such as abuse, our logic is turned off and our nervous system automatically goes into a survival-mode (‘fight, flight, or freeze’) response.
+As I wrote in a 2012 article, “during a traumatic event, such as abuse, our logic is turned off and our nervous system automatically goes into a survival-mode (‘fight, flight, or freeze’) response.
 If we cannot run away or are unable to fight, we go into a freeze state [as Dianna described], unable to move or act.”
 Peter Levine (2010), a psycho-physiological trauma specialist, explains that this is an animal instinct to feign death so an attacker will lose interest.
 Additionally, when physical and/or psychological pain becomes too much to tolerate, the mind distances itself from the experience by numbing the body and the psyche, which is called dissociation.
 During a traumatic event, the nervous system goes into survival mode and sometimes gets stuck in this function.
 If the nervous system stays in survival mode, stress hormones, such as cortisol, are constantly released, causing an increase in blood pressure and blood sugar, which can in turn reduce immune system and healing functions and also make it difficult to handle any other stressful situation.
 As a result, when the body is in constant distress, physical and psychological symptoms start to manifest.

 In the beginning Dianna could not talk about her father or her escape because she would not be able to handle her grief and anger, and her memory would go in and out.
 Even today, her memories of her experiences with her father “come unexpectedly and leave the same way,” as she puts it.
 This is confusing and upsetting to her, because she sometimes cannot remember good times, like being with her friends, either.
 “I look back and I don’t have a past,” she laments.
 “I know it happened, but I don’t always remember.”